 Distinct extended states Ψ₁ ≠ Ψ₂ may project to the same ψ while producing different distributions over observables in the regimes we care about.

-This claim is testable once ℳ and the dynamics on 𝒮 are defined.
+This claim is testable once ℳ and the dynamics on 𝒮 are specified.
+Defining these is beyond the scope of this work, but is in principle feasible.

 Dot Theory is not validated by rhetoric or breadth.
 It is validated by a narrow checklist: